Gibson Watts Global: PEO & EOR Services

 • 30 days, if they have completed one year of service.

-Friday is officially the weekend for all workers, except for daily wage workers.
+Sunday is officially the weekend for all workers, however if the company allows, this can also include saturday.
 If circumstances require an employee to work overtime on that day, they will be entitled for regular working hours’ pay, plus an increase of not less than 50 per cent of that amount.

 Sick Leave